 With over 17 years of experience, Trevor brings a unique perspective and creative, sound business advice to the firm.
 Prior to joining O2 in 2006, Trevor worked in Latin America with Foreign Affairs and International Trade Canada, the Canadian International Development Agency and the United Nations Development Program.
 His international work experience focused on private sector development and trade capacity building.
 Trevor also worked in the Canadian energy sector in the areas of economics and strategic planning, and business development.
 His background in developing trade and development partnerships make him a primary resource for client service.

 Principal, Urban + Regional Planning

 MPL, MCIP, RPP

-Andrew holds a Master of Urban and Regional Planning degree from Queen's University, and a Bachelor of Arts and a Master of Arts in Geography from the University of Calgary.
-He is a member of the Canadian Institute of Planners, the Alberta Professional Planners Institute and the Association of Professional Community Planners of Saskatchewan.
-Andrew also holds a Certificate in Public Engagement from the International Association of Public Participation (IAP2) and is a member of the Canadian Institute of Planners.
+Andrew holds a Master of Urban and Regional Planning degree from Queen's University, a Bachelor of Arts and a Master of Arts, both in Geography, from the University of Calgary.
+Andrew also holds a Certificate in Public Participation from the International Association of Public Participation (IAP2) and is a member of the Canadian Institute of Planners.

 Principal, Urban Design